 Description: Override the global timestamp format (set in the global ts_format() parameter) for the specific destination.
-For details, see Section 2.5.1, A note on timezones and timestamps (p.
-9).
+For details, see Section ts_format() (p.
+205).

-7.4.
+7.6.
 Sending messages to external applications

 The program() driver starts an external application or script and sends the log messages to its standard input (stdin).